-- Lets move to the the SolarWinds Mgmt tab so we can change the admin account password.
+- So we have the right hostname now.
+Lets move to the the SolarWinds Mgmt tab so we can change the admin account password.

 - This will change the password for the admin account that works on the console.
 It will not change the password for the admin account that works in the UI.
 We will fix that later.

 - On the same page - we see near the bottom of the screen an option to block HTTP access.